Muscles in Action: The Muscles in Action (MIA) Dataset

 \subsection{Data Preprocessing}

-We extract OpenPose \cite{cao2017realtime} 2D keypoints by running VIBE's \cite{kocabas2020vibe} model on the videos.
-We normalize the raw sEMG data.
+The sEMG data's sample rate is 10fps, and the each data point from the sensor comes with a timestamp.
+The iPhone video records at 29.97 fps, and also has a time-stamp.
+We resample the video to match the frame rate of the sEMG data, and use these time stamps to align the muscle and visual modalities.
+We explain our exact methodology for this in the supplemental material.

+Once the sEMG and the frames are aligned, we extract both 3D keypoints and 2D keypoints with the VIBE model and checkpoints \cite{kocabas2020vibe}.
+The 3D keypoints are normalized with respect to a pre-computed bounding box, while the 2D keypoints are absolute with respect to the frame dimensions.
 For all experiments unless explicitly stated otherwise, the input sequence length is 30 frames and the output sequence length is 30 sEMG values per muscle, corresponding to 3 seconds.
+Once the dataset was split into intervals of 3 seconds, the train/test split was created by randomly choosing 20\% of the 3 second intervals within an exercise per subject to be allocated to the test set, and the remaining 80\% was allocated to the training set.